Competitive Sequential Screening: Equilibrium analysis

 \subsection{Proof approach: Essential uniqueness}

 For essential uniqueness, we prove that all equilibria are equivalent to $(s_A^\ast, s_B^\ast, p^\ast, q^\ast)$.
 The stronger assumption that $v_0 \geq (7/2) \max_{\g' \in \G} (1/ g(\g'))$ serves to rule out certain pathological candidate equilibria, as we describe below.
 The key step is showing that in all equilibria, the consumer's contract-selection strategy must essentially agree with $p^\ast$.
-(It is then straightforward to pin down the rest of the equilibrium strategy profile.)
+It is then straightforward to pin down the rest of the equilibrium strategy profile.
+Here is a sketch of the proof.
 We suppose for a contradiction that there exists an equilibrium $(\hat{s}_A, \hat{s}_B, \hat{p}, \hat{q})$ with $\hat{p} \neq p^\ast$.
 Without loss, suppose that $\hat{p}_B \neq p_B^\ast$.
 We show that firm $B$ has a profitable deviation.
 There are two cases.

 The main case is that the function $\hat{p}_A$ never takes very large values.
 In this case, we show that firm $B$ can deviate to a subscription schedule that induces each type $\g$ to select the strike price $p_B^\ast (\g)$ from firm $B$, while preserving second-period coverage in the product market.
 Our argument must handle the case that $\hat{s}_A$ is discontinuous, so we build upon results from monotone comparative statics, which do not rely on continuity.
 Next, we follow our analysis of \eqref{eq:pointwise}--\eqref{eq:firm_B_max} above, with $\hat{s}_A$ in place of $s_A^\ast$, to conclude that this deviation by firm $B$ is strictly profitable.